karink520/git-and-github-intro/git_workshop.md

 Here are a few additional resources that might be useful:

+ A short [reference and explainer](https://karinknudson.com/git_workflow.html) for the workflows we used in this workshop.

 [Dangit, Git!?!](https://dangitgit.com/) is a great resource for getting yourself out of trouble with Git.

 [GitHub Guides](https://guides.github.com/introduction/git-handbook/ ) includes resources about Git and GitHub.

 This [resource](https://learngitbranching.js.org/) is a browser game for learning about Git branching.

-This [tutorial](https://kbroman.org/github_tutorial/) bills itself as “a minimal tutorial”, and is a good concise reference.
+This [tutorial](https://kbroman.org/github_tutorial/) bills itself as “a minimal tutorial”, and is a concise reference.

 [Atlassian's tutorial site](https://www.atlassian.com/git/tutorials) includes detailed guides about Git.
 Atlassian makes BitBucket, which is another web-based hosting system for version control repositories and an alternative to GitHub.
 The the tutorials around Git itself are applicable to both GitHub and BitBucket.
 They also have a helpful [Git cheat-sheet](https://www.atlassian.com/git/tutorials/atlassian-git-cheatsheet)

- A short [reference and explainer](https://karinknudson.com/git_workflow.html) for the workflows above

-A [lecture](https://missing.csail.mit.edu/2020/version-control/) from MIT CSAIL's "Missing Semester", a lecture and bottom-up explanation of Git that is very helpful if you want to understand how Git works underneath the interface.
+A [lecture](https://missing.csail.mit.edu/2020/version-control/) from MIT CSAIL's "Missing Semester", a lecture and bottom-up explanation of Git that is very helpful if you want to understand how Git works behind its interface.

+[Pro Git](https://git-scm.com/book/en/v2) (book, available free online) is a thorough resource.

-[Instructions](https://dev.to/rhymu8354/git-renaming-the-master-branch-137b) for how to rename the default branch:
+[Instructions](https://dev.to/rhymu8354/git-renaming-the-master-branch-137b) for how to rename the default branch.